opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 The AWS configuration is the same for both SQS and S3.

 * `region` (Optional) : The AWS region to use for credentials.
 Defaults to [standard SDK behavior to determine the region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/region-selection.html).
 * `sts_role_arn` (Optional) : The AWS STS role to assume for requests to SQS and S3.
-Defaults to null, which will not use STS.
+Defaults to null, which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).

 ## Metrics